kristiehuang/kristiehuang.github.io/more-on-me.markdown

 permalink: /more-on-me/
 ---

+### Learning in non-private
+Learning (outside of school) has always been a pretty private, siloed experience for me.
+Trying a new experiment: [learning in "public"](https://www.notion.so/dual-effort-learning-in-public-cc9ff63eabc64d27a3efe45369fccd88)!
+It's a shared, dual-effort document with one of my loved ones as we explore this alongside one another.

+For now, it's going to be mostly crypto & VC-centric as I navigate a new research + content role at blockchain VC firm Pantera Capital.
+The intention is to be more authentic and transparent with my progress, and I'm starting by publicizing some of my own messy, non-linear notes.
+I'm not editing for the public eye, so there's no guarantee for grammar or orderliness or even correctness.

+Notice that I got something wrong?
+Commenting functionality is on, so please do feel free to leave feedback!

 ### Art & colors:

 From the age of five, I believed I was destined to become an oil painter.
 I was essentially fostered for twelve years in a small, unventilated art studio.
 Growing up, most of my jeans and pants were splattered with [paint](https://www.behance.net/gallery/72001185/Kristie-Huang-Art-Portfolio).